 Everyone knows that dogs cannot eat chocolate; however lesser known toxic foods such as grapes and certain types of vegetable can pose a greater risk to our canine friends than we might realise.

 This becomes harder to oversee around Christmas time when many harmful ingredients make their way into seasonal treats.
-The temptation to indulge our pets with scraps of human foods is also greater during the festive period, as is the potential for the accidental poisoning of our animals.
+The temptation to indulge our pets with scraps of human foods is also greater during the festive period, as is the potential for accidental poisoning.

 We have compiled a list of dangerous ingredients that you should avoid feeding your dogs and cats, as well as what Christmas foods they might be found in.